 2019 – Arizona

-A 60-something man visited a dermatologist for his penile tip lesion.
-The biopsy revealed Bowen’s disease.
-The man was given a cream for treatment.
-Upon returning two months later, the dermatologist found no signs of cancer.
-One year later, the man returned with new growth on his penis’ tip.
-He was given the same cream as last time.
-Two years later, the man was diagnosed with squamous cell carcinoma on his penis that had spread to his lungs.
-He subsequently had his penis partially amputated.
-As a result, the man experienced sexual function loss and urinary function impairments.
-He alleged that the dermatologist’s failure to timely treat his cancer caused his permanent injuries.
-The man argued that a timely diagnosis could have prevented the partial amputation of his penis.
-A jury awarded him a $3,750,000 verdict.
+A man in his 60s sought medical attention from a dermatologist for a penile tip lesion.
+After diagnosis, the dermatologist prescribed a cream for treatment.
+However, upon returning two months later, the dermatologist found no signs of cancer.
+A year later, the man returned with new growth on his penis, but was once again given the same cream.
+Two years after his initial visit, he was diagnosed with squamous cell carcinoma on his penis that had spread to his lungs, leading to the partial amputation of his penis.
+The man argued that the dermatologist’s failure to timely treat his cancer caused his permanent injuries.
+As a result, a jury awarded him a verdict of $3,750,000.

 2018 – Georgia

-A newborn underwent a circumcision.
-During the procedure, the nurse-midwife negligently severed his penis with a Mogan clamp.
-She then consulted the newborn’s pediatrician who told her to send him to the ER if bleeding resumed.
-However, the pediatrician failed to tell her to send him to a pediatric urologist for reattachment.
+A newborn underwent a circumcision and had his penis negligently severed with a Mogan clamp.
 Neither the pediatrician nor the nurse-midwife told the boy’s mother that his penis was severed.
-The severed tissue was kept in a refrigerator for several months before it was discarded.
-The boy subsequently underwent a circumcision completion, a urethra repair, and a buccal mucosal skin graft.
-Despite undergoing these procedures, the boy’s penis was left permanently deformed.
+The boy subsequently underwent surgery, but his penis was left permanently deformed.
 His mother alleged that the health care providers’ negligence caused this permanent injury.
-She argued that a timely ordered reattachment procedure could have saved the boy’s penis.
 The jury awarded the mother a $30,995,000 verdict.

 2018 – New York

-A newborn underwent a circumcision.
-Following the procedure, he suffered a penile adhesion, redundant prepuce, and a short frenulum.
-The boy underwent a revision circumcision.
-He was left with penile scarring and limited use of his penis.
+A newborn underwent a circumcision and suffered from penile adhesion, redundant prepuce, and a short frenulum.
+The boy underwent a revision circumcision and was left with penile scarring and limited use of his penis.
 His father alleged that the physician’s poor circumcision techniques caused these permanent injuries.
-This case settled for $113,500.
+This case resolved for a settlement amount of $113,500.

 2017 – New York

-A minor boy underwent a circumcision.
-He suffered a penis injury.
-The boy underwent remedial surgery for treatment.
-His penis was left with scar tissue and cosmetic deformities.
-The boy also experienced emotional distress.
+A minor boy underwent a circumcision and suffered from a penis injury that left him with scar tissue and cosmetic deformities, as well as emotional distress.
 His parents alleged that the physician’s negligent performing of the circumcision caused his permanent injuries.
-They claimed she used improper equipment and excessively cut the foreskin.
-The physician denied liability.
-This case settled for $125,000.
+This case settled for $125,000 payout.

 2017 – New York

-A man received Trimix injections for his erectile dysfunction.
-He subsequently developed prolonged erections that resulted in priapism.
+A man received Trimix injections for his erectile dysfunction and subsequently developed prolonged erections that resulted in priapism.
 As a result, the man was left with penile scarring and permanent genital area damage.
 He alleged that the prescribing physician’s negligence caused his permanent injuries.
-The man claimed he failed to offer less invasive alternatives before administering Trimix and failed to inform him of its risks.
+The man claimed that the physician failed to offer less invasive alternatives before administering Trimix and failed to inform him of its risks.
 A jury awarded him a $3,041,490 verdict.

 Contact Miller & Zois About Surgical Malpractice